The bi-dimensional Directed IDLA forest: Construction and properties of , and

 \begin{theorem} Let $n\geq 1$. \begin{enumerate}[(i)] \item A.s., for all integer $M$, there exists $M_0$ such that for all $M' \geq M_0$:

 \item A.s., for all integer $M$, there exists $M_0$ such that for all $M' \geq M_0$,

 \end{enumerate} \end{theorem}

 \begin{prooft}{Theorem~\ref{th:existence}} First, notice that the random variable $X_{n,M}=\# A_n[\infty]\cap\Z_M$ is a.s.\,finite since, according to Proposition~\ref{prop:ExpWidth}, we have $\EEE{X_{n,M}} = (2M+1)n$.
 Now, let $z_1,\dots, z_{X_{n,M}}$ be an enumeration of the sites in $A_n[\infty]\cap\Z_M$.
 Denote by $t_i$ the level from which the particle which creates $z_i$ is emitted.
 The conclusion readily follows by setting $M_0=\max \{\vert t_i\vert:\,i=1,\dots,X_{n,M}\}+1$.
 Note that $M_0$ is a.s.\,finite since $X_{n,M}$ is a.s.\,finite.
 This proves (i).
-The same arguments can be used to get (ii). \end{prooft} {In the proof of Theorem~\ref{th:existence}, we strongly used the fact that $A_n[\infty]$ and $A_n^*[\infty] $ are constructed w.r.t.\,the usual order.
+The same arguments can be used to get (ii). \end{prooft} {Theorem \ref{th:existence} is referred to as a \textit{weak} stabilization result since a stronger version is established in the next section (see Theorem \ref{th:stabilize}).}

+In the proof of Theorem~\ref{th:existence}, we strongly used the fact that $A_n[\infty]$ and $A_n^*[\infty] $ are constructed w.r.t.\,the usual order.
 Indeed, all the sites of $A_n[\infty] \, \cap \, \Z_M$ (resp. $A_n^*[\infty] \, \cap \, \Z_M)$) are produced by particles which are necessarily sent until a \textit{finite} level $\pm M_0$ since all of the particles which are beyond this level are sent \textit{after} those with level $|i|\leq M_0$.
-This argument does not hold for $A_n^{\dag}[\infty]$ because $A_n^{\dag}[\infty]$ is based on a family of independent PPP's.
+This argument does not hold for $A_n^\dag[\infty]$ because $A_n^\dag[\infty]$ is based on a family of independent PPP's.
 In particular, for any level $i$, an \textit{infinite} number of particles, beyond $i$, are sent \textit{before} those with level $i$.
-However, as we will see in Section~\ref{sec:forest}, Theorem~\ref{th:existence} remains true for $A_n^{\dag}[\infty]$.
+However, as we will see in Section~\ref{sec:forest}, Theorem~\ref{th:existence} remains true for $A_n^\dag[\infty]$.
 The proof will require a specific treatment by introducing a notion of chain of changes.

-} {Note also that the conclusions of Theorem~\ref{th:existence} hold if we apply one of the transformations $\tau_k$ or $S_{k/2}$, $k\in \Z$, to the aggregates and strips. }
+Note also that the conclusions of Theorem~\ref{th:existence} hold if we apply one of the transformations $\tau_k$ or $S_{k/2}$, $k\in \Z$, to the aggregates and strips.